List Price US $19.95

 List Price US $19.99

-Eric Kandel, Nobel Prize-winning author of The Age of Insight
+Eric Kandel, Nobel Laureate and author of The Age of Insight

 Dr. Max Gomez, Emmy Award-winning WCBS-TV Medical Correspondent